 I take one match at a time,” stressed the coach who won league titles in Sudan and Ethiopia.

 Sredojevic also took Uganda to the Africa Cup of Nations in Gabon this year—the first appearance of the country at the tournament since 1978.

 After beginning the season with five consecutive wins in all competitions, McCarthy has lost back-to-back league matches against Soweto crowd-pullers Kaizer Chiefs and Pirates.

 “We played good football until the final third, then panic set in.
-Football can be cruel to those who do not turn scoring opportunities into goals,” the 39-year-old admitted.

 “Regarding the disallowed goal, the match is over and there is nothing we can do except take it on the chin and look ahead to the next match.”